VA Puget Sound Health Care System

 VA Learning Opportunities Residency Program (VALOR)

 For more than 20 years, the VA Puget Sound Health Care System has offered this exciting, year-long clinical residency for BSN nursing students, between their junior and senior years.
-VALOR is designed to increase participant's clinical skills, clinical judgment and critical thinking while caring for our nation's Veterans.
+VALOR is designed to increase participant's clinical skills, clinical judgment and critical thinking while caring for our nation’s Veterans.
 One-to-one preceptor relationships help students build confidence in their nursing skills, and VALOR students have a unique opportunity to connect with the VA Puget Sound Health Care System to assess the feasibility of employment after graduation.
 VA Puget Sound Health Care System is known for excellence in the delivery of health care.
-In August 2012, VALOR Students posed at the end of the summer celebration luncheon with Janice Foster, VALOR Program Nurse Manager.
+Every year, VALOR Students complete a special project, the results of which are shared with their preceptors and nursing staff.

 - A limited number of $10,000, tax free tuition scholarships are available if a student opts to apply.